The only new years resolution that matters

 What could you do next year to draw closer to God?
 Below are six ideas to get you started....

-Help someone : By finding a way to help someone even if its one good deed a month or a handful over the year it will change the relationship you have with the community around you, help you to seek out and notice people in need, give you a better revelation of your own blessings and bring not only yourself but also hopefully the people around you closer to God.
+- Help someone : By finding a way to help someone even if its one good deed a month or a handful over the year it will change the relationship you have with the community around you, help you to seek out and notice people in need, give you a better revelation of your own blessings and bring not only yourself but also hopefully the people around you closer to God.
 Could you help an elderly neighbour weed their garden?
 Babysit for a friend so her and her husband could have a night out or cook hot meals for someone who's not been well?
+There is a wonderful group local to me doing just this sort of thing within the community called Wear Love Out, you can find them at http://wearloveout.org.uk/

 I hope that you are looking forward to the new year and in conclusion I want to remind you of one last thing.